Prosper438/Walmart-Sales-Analysis/README.md

 # Walmart-Sales-Analysis.

 ## Introduction.
-This project analyzes the sales data of walmart and it is keen to give key insights and recommendations from insights <br> from an interacive dashboard and SQL queries.
+This project analyzes the sales data of walmart and it is keen to give key insights and recommendations from insights from an interacive dashboard and SQL queries.